samsquire/ideas4/README.md

 # 197. For loop servers, buffered for loops, pauseable schedulable loops, assignable loops, looping over methods

+Everything is a while true loop.
 Loops can be servers.
 This idea is inspired by methods being message passing as in Ruby and Smalltalk.

 Imagine if the following code seamlessly turned into concurrent code that dispatched calls between threads.
 This shows a for loop communicating with another for loop.
 We are looping over method calls.
 The runtime should detect when a method call matches the loop.
 This is similar to a channel in golang.
 Imagine if each loop was schedulable between threads automatically, similar to a goroutine or a [ideas4 # 133.
 Concurrent loops, loops as lightweight threads, load balancing loops](https://github.com/samsquire/ideas4/blob/main/README.md#133-concurrent-loops---loops-as-lightweight-threads-load-balancing-loops).